kotlyard/Swift-WeatherForecast/README.md

 * Autolayout
 * Alamofire

 ## How to build

 5) Compile and run the app in your simulator

-6) If you see an error alert, please check "Simulator" -> "Debug" -> "Location" to change the location, or enable location whe in use usage in device settings, if u accidently tapped "Deny".
+6) If you see an error alert, please check "Simulator" -> "Debug" -> "Location" to change the location, or enable location when in use usage in device settings, if you accidently tapped "Deny".

 ## Screenshots